 Suunto is entering the home of Apple Watch, which will undoubtedly be its main competitor.
 But it has one advantage: Wear OS, the operating system with which it works, is compatible with both iOS and Android.
 This allows Suunto to reach Android users who want a quality smart watch, but also iPhone users who are looking for something more focused on sports than what Apple Watch is.

-Suunto got the first thing right.
-The Suunto 7 is a magnificent smartwatch with good finishes and that “premium” touch that many look for in what they will wear on their wrist throughout the day.
-However, where Suunto may have fallen short is regarding sport performance, although this will depend very much on the user profile and what the exact demands are.
+Suunto has achieved the former.
+The Suunto 7 is a magnificent smartwatch with good finishes and that "premium" touch that many are looking for in what they are going to wear on their wrist all day long.
+However, where Suunto may have fallen short is in the performance section, although this will depend a lot on the profile of its user.